Skip to main content

 Managed Kubernetes clusters consist of:

-A group of working nodes must be in the same accessibility zone with master nodes.
-Read more in the section Working with groups of nodes.
+A group of working nodes must be in the same accessibility zone as the master nodes.
+For more information, see Working with node groups.

 Types of cluster